 An alternative option is to pair Easter cookie cutters with play dough (we love eco-dough and Dough Parlor) for open-ended fun!

-It’s also a compact toy, so it won’t overtake your entire Easter basket.
+It’s also a compact toy so that it won’t overtake your entire Easter basket.

-Sensory bins are a ton of fun for toddlers!
+Sensory bins are a ton of fun for toddlers, and it promotes fine motor skills and hand-eye coordination!
 Consider getting a few Easter-themed items and creating an Easter sensory bin for Sunday morning.

 Dye some rice with pastel-colored food coloring and dump it in a plastic tub.